-- 3. The Encoded JWT Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 4.
+- 1. The JWT MUST contain at least one period ('.') character. - 2.
+Let the Encoded JWT Header be the portion of the JWT before the first period ('.') character. - 3.
+The Encoded JWT Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 4.
 The resulting JWT Header MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 5.
-The resulting JWT Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported. - 6.
+The resulting JWT Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood. - 6.
 Determine whether the JWT is a JWS or a JWE by examining the alg (algorithm) header value and optionally, the enc (encryption method) header value, if present. - 7.
 Depending upon whether the JWT is a JWS or JWE, there are two cases: - If the JWT is a JWS, all steps specified in [JWS] for validating a JWS MUST be followed.
 Let the Message be the result of base64url decoding the JWS Payload. - Else, if the JWT is a JWE, all steps specified in [JWE] for validating a JWE MUST be followed.
 Let the Message be the JWE Plaintext. - 8.
-If the JWT Header contains a cty (content type) value of "JWT", then the Message contains a JWT that was the subject of nested signing or encryption operations.
+If the JWT Header contains a cty (content type) value of JWT, then the Message is a JWT that was the subject of nested signing or encryption operations.
 In this case, return to Step 1, using the Message as the JWT. - 9.
-Otherwise, let the JWT Claims Set be the Message. - 10.
-The JWT Claims Set MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 11.
-When used in a security-related context, the JWT Claims Set MUST be validated to only include claims whose syntax and semantics are both understood and supported.
+Otherwise, let the JWT Claims Set be the Message. - The JWT Claims Set MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627].